 Nongovernmental subrecipients shall maintain written Procurement policies that are followed in procuring the goods and services required to administer the program.
+This applies to the subrecipients of this supplement.

 Entities are prohibited from contracting with or making subawards under covered transactions to parties that are suspended or debarred or whose principals are suspended or debarred.